UCSC-Keysight/OpenTAP-Cobot-Plugin/README.md

 ### Overview

 - This file provides technical documentation related to UCSC-Keysight's software development project that seeks to create OpenTAP plugins to control Universal Robots' _(UR)_ cobot model UR3e.
+- These plugins are loosely being designed to potentially extend to other cobots in the future.
+- The immediate purpose of these plugins will tenatively be used in 6G testing as described [here](https://gist.github.com/Shawn-Armstrong/8018e24419fa095ff15e1e2458042c8a).

 ## Usage